hightail/wilson-api/concepts/components/components.md

 Each component supports a special html attribute called "expose".
 This attribute can be applied to a component when it is used in a template and must be supplied a property name as the attribute value.
-When applied, the sub-component will decorate its $scope onto the parent component $scope at the specified property.
+When applied, the sub-component will decorate any **exports** onto it's parent component $scope.

+When using the expose attribute an **exports** object should be included in the component definition.
+This object represents an explicit map of properties that will be "exposed" on the parent component scope.

 Example: